a-nguy4n/cse15l-lab-reports/LabReport4.md

      ssh cs15lsp23il@ieng6.ucsd.edu
      ```

-  -With ssh you can remote login to your account in order to begin the cloning process of the repository.
+     - With ssh you can remote login to your account in order to begin the cloning process of the repository.
   <br>